andacdurmaz/splitser/docs/feedback/week-07.md

 Mark: Sufficient

-Feedback: I can't really tell based on ur discussion if you are splitting work equally.
-It would be nice if you could reflect each week on how the tasjs were distributed and such.
+Feedback: I can't really tell based on your discussion if you are splitting work equally.
+It would be nice if you could reflect each week on how the tasks were distributed and such.